 China some 30 years ago witnessed its very first urban building boom.
 Since then, the rise of the nation’s new urban setting has come paired with the demolition of many a core urban cultural aspect.
-This demise in turn affects the energy of a city, a force which relies on its long-timers.
+This demise, in turn, affects the energy of a city, a force that relies on its long-timers.

 How sustainable is this desire for an urban layout seemingly driven by political vanity?
 Moreover, how do Xi Jinping’s personal dreams of Yongle Emperor ( 永乐帝|Yŏnglè dì) visionary green glory come into play?

 Architect June Deng takes us through the status quo of China’s stylistic and social cityscape.
 Where Discontinuity meets Disneyland.

 With Beijing hosting the 2008 Olympic Games, surfaced an entirely rebuilt| -born city.
 It was this particular construction super slam that inspired U.S.-| China-based June Deng to study architecture.
 Of Chinese (Beijing) descent, Deng laid her architectural foundations across Vancouver (Canada) and New York City (U.S.).
 All hail the Chief.

 Deng’s personal professional interests lie in the realm of sustainability.
 From building to repositioning, the question of how physical issues transform face and mindset alike proved intriguing.
 As stated above, China’s first urban building boom took place some three decades ago and this landscape now, as Deng puts it, “is in need of a refurbishing overhaul.
 Big city design in China was never very human-oriented.
 Nevertheless, the notion of thoughtfulness is gradually improving”.